simonlouschueler/better-typo/README.md

 ## Better Typo
 *Better Typography for your Kirby Site*

 “Better Typo” is a Kirby plugin tailored for enhancing typography especially for client-submitted content.
 It automatically transforms [dumb quotes](https://smartquotesforsmartpeople.com/) (`""`/`''`) into smart quotes, straight apostrophes (`'`) into their curved equivalents and lots more.
 Automation in typography ensures consistency and professionalism without requiring manual intervention from designers.

 ## Installation

-Simply put the `better-typo-en` or the `better-typo-de` (depending on the language you want to correct) inside you `site/plugins` folder.
+Simply put the `better-typo` folder inside you `site/plugins` folder.

 ## How to Use